VaguePasta/ChatApp/README.md

 # ChatApp
- A simple chat app using Go and ReactJS
+ A simple chat app using Go, ReactJS and PostgreSQL.